Work With Us

 Qualifications include an Associate's degree or higher and experience with administrative office practices and procedures and standard office software applications.
 RenWeb or similar school database knowledge is helpful.
 Knowledge and or interest in Waldorf education is desired.
 The Assistant must be highly organized, have excellent verbal and written communication skills and attention to detail.
 They must also have the ability to multitask in a busy office environment and remain calm in the face of a multitude of competing requests and deadlines.
 The ability to handle sensitive and confidential information and be reliable and punctual are required.

-This position is up to 30 hours per week.
+This position is 40 hours per week.
 It is hourly and does not include benefits.
-Work hours will be scheduled between 8:00 am and 4:00 pm Monday through Friday year round except during school breaks.
+Normal work hours are 8:00 am and 4:00 pm Monday through Friday year round except during school breaks.

-Interested candidates are asked to submit a resume and two professional references via email to email@example.com or by mail to Detroit Waldorf School, 2555 Burns, Detroit, MI 48214, Attn: Personnel Chair.
+Interested candidates are asked to submit a resume and contact information for two professional references via email to email@example.com or by mail to Detroit Waldorf School, 2555 Burns, Detroit, MI 48214, Attn: Personnel Chair.
 We encourage you to browse our website to learn more about our school.

 We are currently accepting applications for substitutes in our Early Childhood and Grades programs.
 Experience in childcare or working with children ages 3 - 6 years is preferred for Early Childhood applicants, but not required to apply.
 Similarly, experience with children ranging in age from 6 to 15 years old is preferred for the Grades program.
 Applicants must be available from 8:00 am-3:30 pm.